HelmholtzAI-FZJ/hearts-gym/docs/readme.md

 client disconnects during games, they will be replaced with a randomly acting agent.

-The evaluation statistics are currently not communicated to the clients, so either log them on the client or check the server output for more information.

 ### Configuration

 In `configuration.py`, you will find several configuration options and